- India has the fourth-largest rail freight carrier in the world and has the largest passenger carrier.

 Policy on Participative Models for Rail Connectivity & Capacity Augmentation Projects

 Indian Railways are operating in the core sector of the economy.
-To strengthen, modernise and expand the railway network, the investment requirement is huge.
-Private sector participation would be required for accelerated construction of fixed rail infrastructure.
-For this purpose, railways has formulated participative investment models for its existing shelf of projects and also for new projects.
-These models have only general provisions while the specific issues are decided on a case-to-case basis depending on the model of private investment, Ministry of Railways will either grant direct permission or go in for competitive bidding for award of concession.
+To strengthen, modernize, and expand the railway network, the investment requirement is huge.
+Private sector participation would be required for the accelerated construction of fixed rail infrastructure.
+For this purpose, railways have formulated participative investment models for its existing shelf of projects and also for new projects.
+These models have only general provisions while the specific issues are decided on a case-to-case basis depending on the model of private investment, the Ministry of Railways will either grant direct permission or go in for competitive bidding for award of the concession.
 Under this Policy, the following can participate in the development of railway infrastructure:

 Key Points in the Rail Budget 2015-16:

 The Ministry of Railways issued Sectoral Guidelines for permitting domestic/foreign direct investment (FDI) in construction, operation, and maintenance in the following identified areas:-

 - Rolling stock including trains sets and locomotive/coaches manufacturing and maintenance facilities